Blake Bortles: Denver Broncos

 On September 24, 2020, Bortles was signed by the Denver Broncos after an injury to starter Drew Lock.
 Bortles was released by the Broncos on October 17, 2020, after Lock recovered from his shoulder injury.
 Bortles was re-signed to Denver's practice squad two days later.
 On November 28, 2020, Bortles was placed on the practice squad/COVID-19 list after coming in close contact with Jeff Driskel, who tested positive for the virus.
 Bortles and the other three quarterbacks on the Broncos roster were fined by the team for violating COVID-19 protocols.
 He was restored to the practice squad on December 1.

 Los Angeles Rams (second stint)

-On December 29, 2020, Bortles was signed by the Los Angeles Rams off the Broncos' practice squad following an injury to starter Jared Goff.
+On December 29, 2020, Bortles was signed by the Rams off the Broncos' practice squad following an injury to starter Jared Goff.

 Green Bay Packers

 On May 24, 2021, Bortles signed a one-year deal with the Green Bay Packers worth $1 million.
 He was released on July 27, 2021.
 On November 4, 2021, Bortles was re-signed to the Packers practice squad as the backup for Jordan Love after starter Aaron Rodgers was unavailable for Week 9 due to a COVID-19 diagnosis.
-On November 6, 2021, he was elevated to the active roster, for a game against the Kansas City Chiefs.
+On November 6, 2021, he was elevated to the active roster, for a game against the Chiefs.
 He was released on November 15.